Cycling is Deadlier Than Ever

 Cycling used to be kids’ stuff but over the years, adults have embraced bicycles.
 Not only as a form of recreation but as a way to get around.
 More people are commuting to work on a bicycle.
 The average age of cyclists has increased as a result, which has led to a corresponding increase in the average age of bicycle fatalities.
 In fact, adults make up 88 percent of bicycle deaths.
 The average age of these victims is 45.

-The Governors Highway Safety Association’s latest report, “A Right to the Road: Understanding & Addressing Bicyclist Safety,” shows an aging cycling community that’s at greater risk for accidents than ever before.
+The Governors Highway Safety Association’s latest report, “A Right to the Road: Understanding & Addressing Bicyclist Safety,” shows an aging cycling community that is at greater risk for accidents than ever before.
 Cycling fatalities were up more than 12 percent in 2015, a far higher surge than traffic deaths overall.

-If you’ve been hurt while riding your bike to work or anywhere else, call us to speak with a Colorado personal injury attorney.
+If you have been hurt while riding your bike to work or anywhere else, call us to speak with a Colorado personal injury attorney.

 Since the 1970s, cycling deaths had been on a pretty steady decline and actually hit an all-time low in 2010, as both technology and the law worked together to make the roads safer for cyclists.
 In 2015, however, motor vehicles killed 818 bicyclists across the country – the biggest increase in cycling fatalities in two decades.
 The vast majority of those killed were men, who are six times more likely to die in a cycling accident than women.